Learn How Technology

 Our Server Specifications

-We lease dedicated servers from WebNX in Ogden, Utah with enterprise-grade hardware: AMD high-performance processors, NVMe solid-state storage (no spinning disks — everything loads at SSD speed), and over 1 Tbps of total network capacity with direct uplinks to major carriers including Level3, NTT, Zayo, and Telia.
+We lease dedicated servers from WebNX in Ogden, Utah with enterprise-grade hardware: AMD high-performance processors, NVMe solid-state storage (no spinning disks — everything loads at SSD speed), and high-capacity network with direct uplinks to major carriers including Level3, NTT, Zayo, and Telia.

 Why Not Just Use GoDaddy or Bluehost?